 Cold contacting is one of the situations where your elevator pitch will be useful.

-Read an example of how to cold contact: Cold Contacting Script Example - opens in a new window
+Read an example of how to cold contact: Cold Contacting Script Example - PDF - opens in a new window

 Cold contacting is more useful in some industries than others.
 Use your judgment of your own industry, and the following guidelines to know if cold contacting is appropriate: